-Yesterday I finally made cheese!
-I’ve been wanting to for a long time and it was so easy.
+I love making cheese.
 If you love cheese, are a foodie, and have never done this before, I highly recommend it.
-It was so much fun and I loved it!
-I got a thrilling satisfaction when the milk started to curdle and then coagulate.
-Right before my eyes it was turning into cheese.
+I always get satisfaction when the milk starts to curdle and then coagulate, turning into cheese.
+I usually make fresh mozzarella cheese, but today I’m making Paneer Cheese and Goat Cheese.

-The first cheese I made was a Paneer type of cheese.
-It was super simple!
+The first cheese I made was Paneer and it was super simple!
 (The recipe is below.)
+I also made a herbed cheese crumble with some of it, that’s great to sprinkle on salads.

 Not satisfied with just my cows’ milk cheese, I then proceeded to make some goat cheese!
 This cheese turned out so creamy and luscious that I may never buy goat cheese again.